Sebmolendijk/mcas-labs/mcas_information_protection_lab.md

 	1. In user notification, type **Your content has been quarantined.
 Please contact your admin.**
 	1. Click on the Save button.

-    >NOTE: As best practice, you should define a dedicated site with restricted access as the admin quarantine location.
+    >:memo: As best practice, you should create and use a **dedicated** site with restricted access as the admin quarantine location.

 	![hl55gqvd.jpg](media/hl55gqvd.jpg)
 4. Next, go to the policies menu and create a new **file policy**.